n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.rocketchat.md

 # Rocket.Chat

-The Rocket.Chat node allows you to automate work in Rocket.Chat, and integrate Rocket.Chat with other applications. n8n has built-in support for a wide range of Rocket.Chat features, including posting messages, and chat.
+The Rocket.Chat node allows you to automate work in Rocket.Chat, and integrate Rocket.Chat with other applications. n8n has built-in support for a wide range of Rocket.Chat features, includingposting a message to a channel or a direct message.

 On this page, you'll find a list of operations the Rocket.Chat node supports and links to more resources.